lindenbaum/pcap/README.md

 Using plugin paths ["/tmp"]
 Usage: ./pcap [-h] [--parser [<parser>]] [-o] [-x [<extract>]] [filename]

-Parse PCAP data using the specified parser.
+Parse PCAP data using a specialized parser.

 A parser is specified using the '--parser' flag.
 Please note that specific options are only applicable to specific parsers (see below).